 Gold Focused ETFs

 There are two main types of ETFs related to gold.
 The first is traditional gold ETFs.
 These ETFs gain exposure to gold by either holding the commodity directly in physical form or replicating gold’s price movements through the use of financial instruments.
-Some of the biggest gold ETFs include the Granite Shares Gold Trust or iShares Gold Trust.
+Some of the most significant gold ETFs include the Granite Shares Gold Trust or iShares Gold Trust.

 The GraniteShares Gold Trust is a physically-backed ETF, which means that it holds physical gold as the fund’s assets.
 It has about $1.024 billion of assets and an expense ratio of 0.174%